thinking-grp/thinkerAI-docs/docs/intro.md

 # What is thinkerAI?

-thinkerAI is a chatbot AI created using JavaScript and Python.
+thinkerAI is a chatbot AI created using TypeScript and Python.

 ## Let's get started